 If an SAP employee requires access to one of your systems, an opening request is created.
 This is only possible for systems where you explicitly granted SAP permission for independent opening.
-The LOP periodically contacts SAP Service Marketplace using HTTPS to check for opening requests to one of your systems.
+The LOP periodically contacts the Service Backbone using HTTPS to check for opening requests to one of your systems.
 If such a request is found, the LOP opens the connection between you SAProuter and SAP, notifying you by e-mail that the network connection was opened.

 Please note that when Semi-Automatic Opening is enabled while there is an active SAProuter connection to your system (i.e. due to an open remote connection to a different system on the same SAProuter), then the connection will be established without the use of the LOP.

-The Semi-Autonomous Line Opener is directly integrated into the Solution Manager.
+The Semi-Automatic Line Opener is directly integrated into the Solution Manager.
 For those situations where the Solution Manager functionality is not an option, a standalone Java application is available.
 It requires the host to be able to access the SAProuter by using the internal network.

-To install the Java based Semi-Autonomous Line Opener, click Download, save the archive and follow the contained installation instructions.
+To install the Java based Semi-Automatic Line Opener, click Download, save the archive and follow the contained installation instructions.
 First run the Registrator to register a new instance, afterwards run the Opener to continuously handle incoming line opening requests.